-The Rural Touring Dance Initiative (RTDI) is a national project that supports dance artists & rural promoters to make great dance performance events happen in rural spaces.
+The Rural Touring Dance Initiative (RTDI) was a national project that supported dance artists & rural promoters to make great dance performance events happen in rural spaces.
 It was launched in 2015 and was made successful by working with established rural touring schemes.

 In July 2022 the RTDI partners (Take Art, the National Rural Touring Forum (NRTF), Highlights Rural Touring, Sonia Sabri Company, and lead partner The Place) were awarded funding of £400,000 from Esmée Fairbairn Foundation and £450,000 from Arts Council England.
 These two funding awards ensured RTDI can continue its important work until June 2026, building on its success by working with and supporting more rural touring schemes, venues and dance artists across England, Wales and Scotland.

-The funding supports eight new associate venues to programme dance in rural areas and market towns, many of them in Levelling Up for Culture places.
-It enables RTDI to support up to eight dance artists & companies per year to tour their work to rural areas, with over 200 performances and 90 workshops expected between autumn 2023 and summer 2026.
+The funding supported eight new associate venues to programme dance in rural areas and market towns, many of them in Levelling Up for Culture places.
+It enabled RTDI to support up to eight dance artists & companies per year to tour their work to rural areas, with over 200 performances and 90 workshops between autumn 2023 and summer 2026.

-It also includes a small budget for volunteer Dance Ambassadors in each region to work with the RTDI team to develop their dance audiences in their area.
+It also included a small budget for volunteer Dance Ambassadors in each region to work with the RTDI team to develop their dance audiences in their area.

 RTDI partners announced national open calls in July 2022, 2023 and 2024 for dance makers with tour ready shows.
 Artists who wanted to tour their work to rural areas applied, and the shows on these menus were selected by a panel which, for the first time, included an artist and a promoter.

-We are excited to support the latest incredible productions to develop tours and meaningful relationships into rural communities in 2025/26 following hot on the heels of two successful years of touring with the artists featured in the 2023/24 & 2024/25 menus.
+We were excited to support these incredible productions to develop tours and meaningful relationships into rural communities in 2025/26 following hot on the heels of two successful years of touring with the artists featured in the 2023/24 & 2024/25 menus.

-Alongside exciting performances across the region, we are welcoming artists for workshops, residencies and much more to develop audiences, dance networks and participation in dance and creativity through movement.
+Alongside exciting performances across the region, we welcomed artists for workshops and residencies to develop audiences, dance networks and participation in dance and creativity through movement.

 Artsreach (Dorset), Carn to Cove (Cornwall), Villages in Action (Devon), Beaford (North Devon), Super Culture (North Somerset), Air in G (Gloucestershire), Pound Arts (Wiltshire and South Gloucestershire), Take Art (Somerset).